 Lea Bender’s work reflects her passion for the use of creativity and play to promote learning and personal development and to encourage new ways of interacting with our environment and communities.
 Her background in performance has ranged from avant-garde theater to indie film to circus.
-In addition to her role as Arts Education Program Director at Koko NYC Lea also teaches in the Ethics for Children program at the Brooklyn Society for Ethical Culture and is certified Yoga instructor with weekly classes at Jaya Yoga Center and Prospect Heights Yoga.
+In addition to her role as Arts Education Program Director at KoKo NYC Lea also teaches in the Ethics for Children program at the Brooklyn Society for Ethical Culture and is certified Yoga instructor with weekly classes at Jaya Yoga Center.

 David Lower graduated from SUNY Binghamton with a BA in philosophy in 2008.
 Since then, he has spent 5 years working with special needs students.
 He worked for two years as a certified para at Adelphi Academy, and three years as a Special Ed teacher at the Association for Metro Area Autistic Children (AMAC).
 Recently, David left law school in order to go back to teaching.
 David is currently pursuing a Masters in Special Education at CUNY Hunter.